Edgar Evans: Terra Nova expedition

 On 16 February 1912, nearing the base of the glacier, Evans collapsed.
 The next morning, unable to keep up, he was left behind while the others went ahead man-hauling the sledge towards the next supply depot; they had to make a return journey to fetch him.
-Scott's diary described Evans's condition when they found him; 'He was on his knees, clothing disarranged, hands uncovered and frostbitten and with a "wild look in his eyes".
+Scott's diary described Evans's condition when they found him: "He was on his knees with clothing disarranged, hands uncovered and frostbitten, and a wild look in his eyes."
 He was placed onto a sledge and taken to the camp they had set up.
 By the time he was placed in the tent, he was comatose.
 He died in the tent that night.
 It was not recorded what was done with his body, and none of the other members of the polar party survived the return journey.

-His widow, Lois (they had married in 1904 and had three children), had a plaque placed, in his memory, in the Norman church at Rhossili.
+Evans was survived by his wife, Lois, and their three children.
+His widow erected a plaque in his memory in the Norman church at Rhossili.
 It reads "To the Glory of God and in memory of Edgar Evans 1st Class Petty Officer, R.N., and a native of this Parish, who perished on 17 February 1912, when returning from the South Pole with the Southern Party of the British Antarctic Expedition under the command of Captain Robert Falcon Scott, C.V.O., R.N.
 'To seek, to strive, to find, and not to yield.'"

 Evans was also remembered at the naval shore establishment on Whale Island, Portsmouth where the Edgar Evans Building was opened in 1964, the first to be named after a petty officer rather than an admiral.
 The building was demolished in 2010, but a new accommodation block was named after Evans.
 The new building contains a memorial to him that incorporates two skis he used in Antarctica.
 An award, named the 'Edgar Evans Award', is also given each year to the highest placed student of all Petty Officer (Missile) courses for that year.